 Medical marijuana is a highly effective medicine for chronic pain as well as a wide variety of other ailments, from epilepsy to severe nausea.
-But with seemingly endless strains to choose from, how do you know what the best strain is for chronic pain?
+But with seemingly endless strains to choose from, how do you know what the best strain is for pain?

 To understand how specific strains effect you, you need to understand the two families of marijuana strains and the chemical compounds in them.
 These factors influence how a strain makes you feel.
 If you know how your marijuana works, you’ll have an easier time knowing how to tweak your treatment to make it work better.